How to Remove Stains from Oriental Rugs

 - 2 cups tepid water

-Use the same cleaning process steps I have listed above for degreasing the stain with Dawn dishwashing detergent.
+Use the same cleaning process steps as listed above for degreasing the stain with Dawn dishwashing detergent.

 Removing Large Stains and Spills